techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

   - I am wearing white clothes , completely clean and I am with millions of good people with the same mindset and motivation to honor this mindset.

-  - It is important that everyone strifes to uphold  love , peace and righteousness in this relationship.
+  - It is important that everyone is striving and upholding  love , peace and righteousness in this relationship.

   - I feel free , constructive , loved and loving .

 - **3]** Mine your visualization by asking what is important to you about it.
 For instance, is it because you are making a difference in some way?
 Are you feeling energized because you feel a strong connection to someone?
 Write down a list of the values you uncover.
 The examples given here are intended to help but resist the urge to pick them without starting with your peak experience.

-  - The importance is that the ruler of this all is an inifnite God.
-God is far beyond everyones cumulative power and imagination.
-He is a ruler with inifite characteristics , Like inifinite power , infinite wisdom , infinite existence , infiinit love.
+  - The importance is that the ruler of this all is an infinite God.
+God is far beyond everyone's cumulative power and imagination.
+He is a ruler with infinite characteristics , Like infinite power , infinite wisdom , infinite existence , infinite love.
      My love for him humbles me .
 Even knowing we will never ever understand or match him ; we are convinced there is no better one to follow, honor and worship.

-  - Just knowing his existence , his name,  and have a human idea of the amount of power, love and righteousness he has ; allready gives us hope and beleive that everything will be all right.
+  - Just knowing his existence , his name,  and have a human idea of the amount of power, love and righteousness he has ; already gives us hope and believe that everything will be all right.

   - List of values: